secdev/scapy/doc/scapy/layers/automotive.rst

 -----------------------------------

 In real-world use-cases, the UDS layer is heavily customized.
 OEMs define their own substructure of packets.
-Especially the packets ReadDataByIdentifier or WriteDataByIdentifier have a very OEM or even ECU specific substructure.
+Especially the packets ReadDataByIdentifier or WriteDataByIdentifier have a very OEM or even Ecu specific substructure.
 Therefore a ``StrField`` ``dataRecord`` is not added to the ``field_desc``.
-The intended usage is to create ECU or OEM specific description files, which extend the general UDS layer of Scapy with further protocol implementations.
+The intended usage is to create Ecu or OEM specific description files, which extend the general UDS layer of Scapy with further protocol implementations.

 Customization example::